hasselmonians/RatCatcher/README.md

 and to sequentially load files to build `filenames.txt` and `filecodes.csv` metadata files.

+The `sort` function can be used to organize your `filenames` and `filecodes` alphabetically.
+Batch functions can take advantage of this organization by iterating over `filecodes` associated with a given filename without having to reload the same raw data file.

 ## Setting a preference file

 You can create a function called `pref.m` inside of `../RatCatcher/@RatCatcher/` to automatically set up a custom `RatCatcher` object every time you instantiate one.
 This file is ignored by git.
 It should look something like this: